I would like information on what the cost would be to buy a franchise in Michigan. Would the cost be more or less than another state?

-Franchise costs from state to state
+Do franchise costs differ from state to state?

-Franchise costs: a piece of a larger puzzle
+Franchise costs: one piece of the puzzle

 Read through our franchise articles, which include useful information on making financial decisions, including determining franchise costs.
 As part of your self-study, you would benefit from our Focus Program for Emerging Entrepreneurs, which offers a wealth of insightful articles, as well as audio guidance to help you establish your course and discover “your true entrepreneurial self.”